Getting your Trinity Audio player ready...

 Walking through the kitchen area, she opened and shut the cabinets.
 Along the way, she lifted and examined several candy jars.
 Her nosiness seemed cute—more human than animal.

 I thought of her beastly form and the warmth she had displayed for me.
 Unfortunately, I couldn’t place the familiarity at the time because of my brain fry.
-But recalling the beast-dog’s eyes, I’m positive I saw a semblance to my previous pet, Nightshade.
+But recalling the beast-dog’s eyes, I’m positive I saw a semblance of my childhood pet, Nightshade.

 I locked the door, ran upstairs, and grabbed Rules of the Black Arts for Advanced Users.
 Surprisingly, the book shone pristinely, even after all the rain and other damaging conditions it had endured.